shaloo/docs.arcana/docs/faq/faq-auth.md

       Yes.

-      The {{config.extra.arcana.wallet_name}} supports Chrome browser `Incognito Window` as well as `Private Window` in case of Safari browsers.
+      The {{config.extra.arcana.wallet_name}} supports Chrome browser `Incognito Window` as well as `Private Window` in the case of Safari browsers.
 Earlier, if third-party cookies were disabled, the built-in, plug-and-play login pop-up modal did not show up in some cases.
 These use cases are now addressed by the SDK.

       Developers can use the `canReconnect` and `reconnect` [functions of the `AuthProvider`](https://authsdk-ref-guide.netlify.app/classes/authprovider) to check before allowing users to reconnect whereby users do not need to re-login if they refresh the page or close the tab and re-open it again within a 30-minute window.